hzi-braunschweig/SORMAS-Stats-next-gen/README.md

 ```
 docker pull hzibraunschweig/sormas-stats:latest
 ```
-I you like to pull an image built from development branch, you need to pull the tag 'developemnt'.
+If you like to pull an image built from development branch, you need to pull the tag 'developemnt'.

 (2) Run the image